-WHAT IS A PROPERTY INSPECTION?
+WHAT IS A PROPERTY CONDITION ASSESSMENT?

-The inspection of a structure is commonly referred to as a "general inspection" or "physical inspection."
-Both of these terms are accurate since the inspection will be a general visual of the physical structure and its systems.
+An assessment of the structure and its condition is commonly referred to as a "general inspection" or "physical inspection" or "survey."
+These terms are accurate since the assessment will be a general visual inspection of the physical structure and its systems.
+However, on a commercial structure, the correct term for this inspection is "Property Condition Assessment" or PCA.